 CROSS REFERENCES: While this section of the Safeguarding California Plan raises many topics relating to ocean and coastal resources, some of these topics are further described within the context of cross-related sections of this Plan.
 For instance, sea-level rise impacts relating to transportation infrastructure are further discussed in the Transportation section of this document.
 Flood hazard preparation is further discussed in the Emergency Management section of this document.
 Sea-level rise as the cause of salt water intrusion into drinking water supplies is further discussed in the Water section of this document.
-338 Sea-level rise impacts on energy infrastructure are discussed in the Energy section of this document.
 Toxic releases, floods and other public health issues related to sea-level rise are further discussed in the Public Health section of this document.
 Climate impacts on ocean and coastal ecosystems are also discussed in the Biodiversity and Habitat section of this document.